sabio-engineering/cookbook-dvelp/guides/Git.md

 git checkout -b ${branch_name} # (* - check fusnote)
 ```

+N.B.
+Branch names should be indicative of their function and be hyphenated e.g. `blog-comments`

 ## Commit

 Make frequent, coherent commits that you will thank yourself for later.